 Born in late 19th-century New Orleans as a combination of ragtime and blues, jazz has evolved into a wide range of subgenres, influenced by Caribbean, avant-garde and European sounds.
 It is characterized by a frequent use of improvisation and polyrhythm, as well as the call-and-response motif that was used by Black slaves when working in the fields.

 As a result, jazz is completely embedded in the African-American experience in America.
 Besides its creativity, it is widely recognized as a symbol of the strive for freedom, thus resonating with global audiences on a deeper level.
-Now, ‘We call it Jazz’ will give you a taste of the centuries-old genre as talented vocalists, saxophonists, trumpet players and more, take on Louis Armstrong, Miles Davis and John Coltrane songs in an enchanting ambiance reminiscent of the dimly lit jazz bars of the 1940s and 1950s.
+Now, ‘The Jazz Room’ will give you a taste of the centuries-old genre as talented vocalists, saxophonists, trumpet players and more, take on Louis Armstrong, Miles Davis and John Coltrane songs in an enchanting ambiance reminiscent of the dimly lit jazz bars of the 1940s and 1950s.

 There will be two back-to-back performances on the night, at 6pm and 8pm.
 You can choose between being seated in the pit, at the top tables or the booth, or on the balcony at the moment of the ticket purchase.
 What’s more, seating is assigned on a first-come, first-served basis within each zone.